 Communication and Interviewing Skills for Practice in Social Work, Counselling and the Health Professions will be of interest to all undergraduate and postgraduate social work students, as well as new and experienced professional health care practitioners.

-'A good basic textbook for both students and those with many years experience.
+'A good basic textbook for both students and those with many years of experience.
 It is readable, easy to understand, and contains a number of practical teaching examples.
-If I was starting out in the caring professios I would buy this book.' - Barbara Coleman, BA.
+If I was starting out in the caring profession I would buy this book.' - Barbara Coleman, BA.
 MA.
 MTh.
 M.Phil.
-SRN, SCM, HV cert.
-HV Tutor Cert.
-Cert Ed.
-Cert of Christian Studies.
-Cert of Higher Education in Theology.
-Cert. of Christian Counselling.
-Staff Tutor in Theology, Chester University for Ordinands and Reader training.
+SRN, SCM, HV cert., HV Tutor Cert., Cert Ed.
+Cert of Christian Studies, Cert of Higher Education in Theology, Cert. of Christian Counselling, Staff Tutor in Theology, Chester University for Ordinands and Reader training

 'As a nurse with 25 years of experience, and as a student of counselling, I found the book extremely useful for expanding my knowledge on this vast subject.
 The examples offered throughout the text make the reading easy and very enjoyable.
 I recommend this volume to students and professionals, as I am sure all readers will be able to apply some of the acquired knowledge into their professional practice, as well as into their personal life.'
 Daniela Cismasu, LLB, Dip.
 Nursing, Dip Hypnotherapy